Wang Leehom discography

-This is the discography of the Taiwan-based American R&B singer Wang Leehom.
-Wang has released sixteen Mandarin albums, two Japanese albums, three compilation albums, and fifteen Mandarin, Japanese, and Cantonese singles.
+Wang Leehom (Chinese: 王力宏) is an American singer-songwriter based in Taiwan.
+He has released sixteen Mandarin albums, two Japanese albums, three compilation albums, and fifteen Mandarin, Japanese, and Cantonese singles.

 He has contributed to over 10 movie soundtracks and collaborated on several other studio albums, including but not limited to the Asian editions of Tony Bennett's Duets: An American Classic and Kenny G's At Last...
 The Duets Album.
 In addition to his own music, Leehom has composed, produced, and had lyrical credits for numerous other musical artists.